 Compensation Committee.
 The Board's Compensation Committee consists of Messrs.
-Shelton, McEachern, Renken, and Toups, each of whom the Board has determined is an independent director under the Nasdaq Rules, with Mr. Shelton serving as the Committee's chairman.
+Holdsworth, Shelton, McEachern, Renken, and Toups, each of whom the Board has determined is an independent director under the Nasdaq Rules, with Mr. McEachern serving as the Committee's chairman.
 The Compensation Committee is responsible for establishing and governing the compensation and benefit practices of the Company.
-The Compensation Committee charter requires that the Compensation Committee consist of two or more members of the Board, each of whom satisfies the independence requirements under Nasdaq Rules and the Exchange Act.
-At all times during fiscal 2009, the Compensation Committee consisted of at least two members of the Board, each of whom the Board has affirmatively determined satisfies these independence requirements.
-The Compensation Committee met five times during fiscal 2009.
+The Compensation Committee charter requires that the Compensation Committee consist of three or more members of the Board, each of whom satisfies the independence requirements under Nasdaq Rules and the Exchange Act.
+At all times during fiscal 2011, the Compensation Committee consisted of at least three members of the Board, each of whom the Board has affirmatively determined satisfies these independence requirements.
+The Compensation Committee met four times during fiscal 2011.

-The Compensation Committee assists the Board of Directors in determining the compensation of the Company's executive officers and senior management and recommends to the Board annual and long-term compensation for the Company's executive officers and senior management.
-In addition to its annual review of the compensation of the Company's officers, the Compensation Committee administers the Company's 2008 Plan, 2006 Plan and ESPP.
+The Compensation Committee assists the Board of Directors in determining the compensation of the Company's executive officers and senior management.
+In addition to its annual review of the compensation of the Company's officers, the Compensation Committee administers the Company's 2008 Plan, 2006 Stock Incentive Plan (the "2006 Plan") and the Amended and Restated Willdan Group, Inc. 2006 Employee Stock Purchase Plan (the "ESPP").
 The Committee has the authority to designate officers, directors or key employees eligible to participate in the plans, to prescribe the terms of any award of stock options, to interpret the plans, and to make all other determinations for administering the plans.
 Our Chief Executive Officer recommends to the Compensation Committee salary, annual bonus and long-term compensation levels for less senior officers, including the other Named Executive Officers (as defined below).
-Our other executive officers, including the other Named Executive Officers, do not currently have any role in determining or recommending the form or amount of compensation paid to our Named Executive Officers or our other executive officers.
+Our other executive officers, including the other Named Executive Officers or our other executive officers.

 The Compensation Committee is authorized to retain and terminate any compensation consultant engaged to assist in the evaluation of the compensation of our senior executive officers (including all of the Named Executive Officers).
-During fiscal 2009, the Compensation Committee retained the firm of Towers Perrin to provide director and officer cash and equity compensation information for comparable companies and to suggest actions for the Compensation Committee to address in its quarterly meetings.

 Nominating and Corporate Governance Committee.
 The Board's Nominating and Corporate Governance Committee consists of Messrs.
-Lenocker, Holdsworth and Shelton, each of whom the Board has determined is an independent director under the Nasdaq Rules, with Mr. Lenocker serving as the Committee's chairman.
-The Nominating and Corporate Governance Committee met four times in fiscal 2009.
+Lenocker, Holdsworth and Shelton and Mrs. Heil, each of whom the Board has determined is an independent director under the Nasdaq Rules, with Mr. Lenocker serving as the Committee's chairman.
+The Nominating and Corporate Governance Committee met four times in fiscal 2011.

 The Nominating and Corporate Governance Committee works with the Board of Directors to determine the appropriate characteristics, skills, and experience for the Board as a whole and its individual members.
-In evaluating the suitability of individual Board members, the Nominating and Corporate Governance Committee and the Board take into account many factors, as discussed above under "-Information Regarding Directors."
+In evaluating the suitability of individual Board members, the Nominating and Corporate Governance Committee and the Board take into account many factors, as discussed above under "Proposal 1.
+Election of Directors-Information Regarding Nominees."
 Although the Company does not have a formal policy with regard to the consideration of diversity in identifying candidates for election to the Board, the Nominating and Corporate Governance Committee recognizes the benefits associated with a diverse group of directors and takes diversity considerations into account when identifying director candidates.
-The Nominating and Corporate Governance Committee seeks a broad range of perspectives and considers both the personal characteristics and experience of prospective nominees to ensure that the Board as a whole will possess the appropriate skills and expertise to oversee the Company.
+The Nominating and Corporate Governance Committee and the Board seek a broad range of perspectives and consider both the personal characteristics and experience of prospective nominees to ensure that the Board as a whole will possess the appropriate skills and expertise to oversee the Company.
 These factors, and others considered useful by the Nominating and Corporate Governance Committee, will be reviewed in the context of an assessment of the perceived needs of the Board at a particular point in time.